Welcome to EPCOR Our site is customized by location. Please select the region of your service and we’ll remember your selection for next time.

 Knowing exactly how much energy you use in your home is the first step in being smart about the way you can manage the power and water you use and save money.

-About the meters
+About your meters

-• Power meters are located outside.
+• Power meters are located outside your home or business.

-• Water meters are located inside and may have an external meter reading device on the interior of exterior of the property.
-If you have an external meter reading device, or touchpad, on the outside of your property, EPCOR will need to access your yard monthly to read the meter.
-The unit of measure for water meters is cubic meters (m3).
+• If you have an external meter reading device, or touchpad, on the outside of your property, EPCOR will need to access your yard monthly to read the meter.

 Reading an 8-dial meter